railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

    *Printing a budget.*

-To print a budget and make calculations of expenditure to budget use the menu  *Financial Management > Reporting > Print Budgets* .
+To print a budget and make calculations of expenditure to budget use the menu :menuselection:`Financial Management --> Reporting --> Print Budgets`.
 Open ERP then gives you a list of available budgets.
 Select one or more budgets and then click  *Print*  to configure the report.
 The following figure gives an example of a budget produced by Open ERP.

 The Accounting Dashboard
 ------------------------